Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 *

 ### Science, Medicine, and Technology
-*
+* Runic Vehicles: Enchanted boats and carriages that use small runestones for propulsion and navigation.
+* Clockwork Gadgets: The artisans of [[Stonefall]] craft intricate mechanical devices, such as auto-crossbows, lockpick tools, and even small automata for basic labor.
+- Mining Equipment: Magic-powered drills and carts used in the [[Cindral Mountains]] for extracting ores.

 ### Military, Secret Services, Conflict
 * The Coast does not have a military, due to being strictly a neutral nation that is sworn not to support any side in any conflict.
 However, due to the disparity between the livelihood in [[Cascadea]] and [[Stonefall]], it cannot be said that there are no underhand deals and decisions being made.
+* [[The Whispered Cloak]]: Based in Cascadea, this organization works directly for the Cascadian Chair.
+Tasked with intelligence gathering, espionage, and eliminating threats to Cascadea's reputation.
+Members are masters of disguise, often using illusion and shadow magic to infiltrate rival guilds or foreign governments.
+* [[The Black Hollows]]: A secretive faction within Stonefall’s criminal underworld, rumored to act as both informants and enforcers of any willing employers.
+They control the city’s black market and use brute force, bribery, or sabotage to maintain dominance.

 ### The Supernatural/Myths/Legends
 *

 ### Architecture/Civic Planning
-*
+* Densely constructed with East-Asian (China/Japan) architecture

 ### Aging & Pregnancy
 *